About

 Baking the hot cross buns

-• While the dough is proofing, prepare the flour paste for the crosses, and preheat the oven to 375°F.
+• While the dough is proofing, prepare the flour paste for the crosses, and preheat the oven to 350°F / 180°C.

-• Snip off the edge of the piping bag (make sure the opening is smaller than the desired thickness of the lines that you want to pipe).
+• Snip off the tip of the piping bag (make sure the opening is smaller than the desired thickness of the lines that you want to pipe).
 Pipe the flour paste over the hot cross buns.
-First pipe along the middle of the buns in one row at the same time (all 3 rows), then pipe across all the 5 rows in the other direction.
+First pipe along the middle of the buns in one row at the same time (all 3 rows), then pipe across all 5 rows in the other direction.
+See pictures in the post for reference.

-• OPTIONAL - If you prefer to skip the glaze, you can glaze the tops with an egg wash at this point.
-Whisk together an egg yolk + 2 tbsp milk, and using a pastry brush, brush the tops of the buns, being careful not to smudge the flour crosses.
+• OPTIONAL – If you prefer to skip the glaze, you can glaze the tops with an egg wash instead at this point.
+Whisk together an egg yolk + 2 tbsp milk, and using a pastry brush, brush the tops of the buns BEFORE piping the flour paste.
+Then pipe the flour crosses on top.

-• Place the buns in the preheated oven and bake for 25 - 30 minutes.
-If needed, rotate the tray once, halfway through baking.
+• Place the buns in the preheated oven and bake for 25 – 30 minutes, or until the buns are a golden brown color, and the internal temperature registers at 190 – 200°F. If needed, rotate the tray once, half way through baking.

 • While baking, prepare the glaze, and keep it warm.

-• As soon as the buns are done baking (an instant read thermometer will register at 200°F or over when they are done baking), remove the baking tray from the oven, and let the hot cross buns cool for a few minutes.
+• As soon as the buns are done baking, remove the baking tray from the oven, and brush the warm glaze over the buns.
+Let them cool down slightly.

-STORAGE INSTRUCTIONS - Keep the buns in an air-tight container at room temperature for 1 - 2 days.
+Keep the buns in an airtight container at room temperature for 1 – 2 days.
 If you want to keep it for longer, transfer them to the freezer for up to 1 month.

 • Use almond milk instead of regular milk.